3 Days in Paris, France — Posh First Timer’s Guide

 TRANSPORTATION: Saint-Michel Notre-Dame→ Champ de Mars Eiffel Tower via RER C line towards Versailles Château Rive Gauche (10 min, 4 stops, €4)

-While the initially controversial design was originally considered to be an eyesore, functionally it’s been used in the early days of radio transmission during World War I to broadcast signals, and Gustave Eiffel himself used the structure to conduct wind resistance experiments.
+While the initially controversial design was considered an eyesore, functionally it was used in the early days of radio transmission during World War I to broadcast signals.
+Gustave Eiffel himself also used the structure to conduct wind resistance experiments.

 How Much Do Three Days in Paris Cost?